nikhiltri/dinosaur-fun-facts/index.md

 _Length: 59 ft (18 m)_

 It has the longest legs of any sauropod.
 It's the only one that has a short tail.
 It has teeth that are all in a row, like all combined together into one grinder.
-It's neck is like a chain: long and sturdy.
+Its neck is like a chain: long and sturdy.
 That's it for this dinosaur.

 ### Camarasaurus